Rising (Rainbow album): Legacy

 Bain, Carey and Powell considered the album a major achievement and one of their best works.
 By contrast, Dio was not happy with Rising and called it "amateurish" and self-indulgent, lamenting years later the dominance of the guitars and drums in the sound of the album.
 In one of his interviews, Blackmore rated Rising as his favourite Rainbow album and "Stargazer" one of his greatest musical accomplishments, but was not fully satisfied with the excessively high-pitched final mix.
 He was also disappointed with the commercial results and the limited radio play in the US, which he attributed to the album being too heavy.
 Consequently, he pressed for Rainbow’s next releases to feature more commercially viable songs.

 Musicians and fans have held Rising in high esteem since its release.
 Former Deep Purple bass player Roger Glover was persuaded to join Rainbow by listening to "Stargazer", which he recognised as something new in rock music.
 Iron Maiden singer Bruce Dickinson cited Rising as a very influential album on which he discovered Dio's voice.
-Musicians Rob Halford of Judas Priest and Snowy Shaw have paid tribute to the album in recent years, with Shaw describing it as "a masterpiece and pretty much a milestone" and saying that it "introduced a more Dungeons and Dragons type fantasy heavy rock to the masses."
-Dutch musician and producer Arjen Lucassen attended one of Rainbow’s European dates in 1976 and remains especially fond of their epic music, particularly the song “Stargazer.”
+Musicians Rob Halford of Judas Priest and Snowy Shaw have paid tribute to the album in recent years, with Shaw describing it as "a masterpiece and pretty much a milestone" and saying that it "introduced a more Dungeons and Dragons type fantasy heavy rock to the masses".
+Dutch musician and producer Arjen Lucassen attended one of Rainbow’s European dates in 1976 and has expressed a fondness for their epic music, particularly the song "Stargazer".

-A fan poll for The Greatest Heavy Metal Album of All Time published in issue No. 4 of the British magazine Kerrang!, cover-dated October 1981, placed Rising at number one.
-In 2021, 45 years after the album release, a fan poll for the Top 500 Heavy Metal Albums of All Time placed Rising at No. 39.
+A fan poll for "The Greatest Heavy Metal Album of All Time" published in issue No. 4 of the British magazine Kerrang!, cover-dated October 1981, placed Rising at number one.
+In 2021, 45 years after the album release, a fan poll for the "Top 500 Heavy Metal Albums of All Time" placed Rising at No. 39.
 Another survey among metal fans in 2018 ranked the song "Stargazer" at No. 4 among The Top 250 Heavy Metal Songs of the '70s.